We have recently investigated options to develop the landfill gas resource at Toowoomba Waste Management Facility (Bedford Street).

 - Phase two - early respondent involvement; and

 Details for the project tender can be accessed via LG tender box.

 Objectives of the EOI to tender process:

-- To select one or more respondents to engage in Early Respondent Involvement discussions with Council with a view to further refining and developing potential landfill gas utilisation projects and developing an appropriate proposed form of tender (Early respondent involvement costs may be reimbursed); and
+- To select one or more respondents to engage in Early Respondent Involvement discussions with a view to further refining and developing potential landfill gas utilisation projects and developing an appropriate proposed form of tender (Early respondent involvement costs may be reimbursed); and

 - To identify the type and form of potential landfill gas utilisation projects; and